 Know what you’re getting

-How do you make sure you’re getting what you want (high quality CBD) and not getting what you don’t want (toxic chemicals)?
+How do you make sure you’re getting what you want (high-quality CBD) and not getting what you don’t want (toxic chemicals)?
 Just use the QR code on the product’s label or packaging to check the COA (Certificate of Analysis) on the company’s website.
 The COA is issued by an independent, third-party laboratory and provides a wealth of information about both the CBD product and the hemp from which it was derived.

 And while you’re online, read up about the company’s quality control processes.
 Some manufacturers, for example, put their blends through a final filtering process and do hot-fill bottling.
 These extra steps ensure sterility and help maintain CBD concentrations.

 If a company cannot furnish you with a COA for your product (by batch), and its customer care department is not forthcoming in answering your questions, look elsewhere, especially if the firm has not been in existence for very long.
-Some “fly by night” operations are attempting to capitalize on the CBD boom without focusing on safety and quality.
+Some “fly by night” operations attempt to capitalize on the CBD boom without focusing on safety and quality.
 Only do business with a company that welcomes your inquiries and is happy to provide you with the information you need to